trudeau/permutations/README.md

 The `org.nnsoft.trudeau.permutations.Permutations#permute()` methods allow generating all the permutations given an array or collection of elements.
 The implementation is based on the [Heap's algorithm](http://en.wikipedia.org/wiki/Heap%27s_algorithm) which is an optimized recursive algorithm to generate permutations.
-Generated permutations can be handled via a `org.nnsoft.trudeau.permutations.PermutationHandler` like in the sample below:
+Generated permutations can be handled via a `org.nnsoft.trudeau.permutations.PermutationHandler` like in the sample below, where:

+ * `onPermutation( E...permutation )` method is invoked every time a new permutation is generated;

+ * `onCompleted()` method is invoked once the permutations generation is complete and returns the result of the handle.

 ```
 import static org.nnsoft.trudeau.permutations.Permutations.permute;